 Will Any Char Siu Recipe Work?

 Yes.
 The recipe I show you here is the closest to what a Thai street vendor would make, and it is also a bit simpler.
-But if you already have your own trusted char siu recipe, or you've made my super popular original char siu, each will work just as well.
+But if you already have your own trusted char siu recipe, or you've made my super popular authentic Cantonese style char siu recipe, each will work just as well.
 All of these styles have the same flavour profile, just slightly different ingredients.

 Choosing Pork for Kao Moo Dang

 Chinese style char siu typically uses port butt or pork shoulder, which works fine for this, however the Thai style is leaner and we like to use pork loin.
 This works because there's gravy to keep the dish moist even though the meat is lean.

 Buy a pork loin roast (pic shown in the video), then cut it lengthwise with the grain into long strips about 2"x1" in diameter.
 Try to cut it in such a way that each piece has a bit of fat on it, because this fat will help keep everything moist and tender.

 If you can, get the fatty end.
 When I went to get my pork from the specialty butcher, he was cutting my roast from a whole piece and asked if I wanted the "lean and pretty end" or the "fatty end".
 Turns out the two sides of a pork loin are different!
 Either will work depending on whether you like fatty or lean meat, but it's nice to have the option!
 I got the fatty end, naturally.

 How about pork chops?
 If you can't find pork loin roast, pork chops will work but you want to make sure they are at least 1-inch thick.
 The pork needs time to brown and char slightly without overcooking the inside.

 Ingredient Substitution Guide

 Here are some ingredients you may not have and how to substitute.
 You can also watch my video where I explain all the different sauces used in Thai cooking.